-Broadly speaking, new 4x4s are less capable off the beaten path than they were ten years ago.
-That’s because rugged, body-on-frame SUVs are quickly going extinct, and car-based crossovers reign supreme.
-While crossovers are more comfortable and usually markedly more efficient than traditional SUVs, the most challenging terrain they’re designed to conquer is a dirt road.
+Broadly speaking, new 4x4s are less capable off the beaten path than they were 10 years ago.
+That’s because the best off-road vehicles — rugged, body-on-frame SUVs — are quickly going extinct, and car-based crossovers reign supreme.
+While crossovers are more comfortable and usually appreciably more efficient than traditional SUVs, the most challenging terrain they’re designed to conquer is a dirt road.

-All is not lost if you’re planning on hitting the backcountry.
+All is not lost if you’re planning on hitting the back country, though.
 There are still several great off-roaders on the market, including a handful that were designed specifically to excel when the going gets tough.
 Not sure where to start?
 Check out the ten best off-roaders on the market today, hand-picked by Digital Trends’ car experts.

 The Cherokee speaks tech, too.
 Jeep’s Selec-Terrain technology lets the driver choose from several driving modes including Auto, Snow, Mud, Sand, and Rock.
 A catalog of performance parts lets owners customize the Cherokee without voiding the factory warranty.

 Can’t stomach its looks?
 Wait until the 2019 Cherokee arrives in showrooms this spring with a revised, more conventional-looking front end.

 Brand-new for the latest model year, the Jeep Wrangler is undeniably the most iconic off-roader in the United States.
 It’s also one of the most capable, one of the most affordable, and one of the most fun.
 It’s built for top-less, door-less motoring in the great outdoors.